straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 ​​​
 Take note of the size of the drives and partitions.
 This will give you confidence later when selecting the 'free' space that you're not choosing the wrong partition.   ​

-​After 'shrinking' a Windows partition (or deleting an un-used parition) you should have 'Unallocated' or 'free' space to use for the Linux distro.
+​After 'shrinking' a Windows partition (or deleting an un-used partition) you should have 'Unallocated' or 'free' space to use for the Linux distro.
 <div class="row">
     <div class="col-md mt-3 mt-md-0">
         {% include figure.html path="assets/img/linux/freespace1.png" class="img-fluid rounded z-depth-1" %}